Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Database size

-The Database size graph shows the logical data size (the size of your actual data) for the named database and the total size for all user-created databases (Database total size) on the selected branch.
-The named database is always the oldest database on the selected branch.
+The Database size graph shows the logical data size (the size of your actual data) for the named database and the total size for all user-created databases (All Databases) on the selected branch.
 Database size differs from the storage size of your Neon project, which includes the logical data size plus history.
-The Database total size metric is only shown when there is more than one database on the selected branch.
+The All Databases metric is only shown when there is more than one database on the selected branch.

 important